 Occupational Therapy Consensus Recommendations For Functional Neurological Disorder Journal of Neurology, Neurosurgery, and Psychiatry

 TikTokTics Online OTs

-CBIT Therapy is part of Online OTs LLC and collaborates with clinicians at UMass, MGH, Boston Children's Hospital, and many practices throughout New England.
-We request that all patients consult a neurologist prior to receiving therapy to determine the cause of their tics and to ensure proper medical care.
+CBIT Therapy is part of Online OTs LLC and collaborates with clinicians at UMass, MGH, Boston Children's Hospital, and many practices throughout New York, Massachusetss, Maine, New Hampshire, and Vermont.
+We encourage all patients consult a neurologist prior to receiving therapy to determine the cause of their tics and to ensure proper medical care.
 A HIPPA compliant Google Suite platform is used for video calls.
 Allways Health Partners, Blue Cross Blue Shield, and private pay are accepted.
 Mass Health recipients are eligible for some financial assistance.

 Please FAX referrals to 857-202-5085.
 Thank you!